nlacslab/kaznlp/README.md

 print(f'Normalized text: {norm_txt.rjust(39)}')
 print(f'Normalization stats: {stats}')

-# stats can be ommited by setting [stats] flag to False
+# stats can be omitted by setting [stats] flag to False
 # in that case a single string is returned (not a tuple)
 norm_txt = ininormer.normalize(txt, stats=False)